 - What might be wrong with Marjory?

-- Answer possible UTI
+- Answer UTI

 - What steps can you take to help Marjory?

-- Answer Request GP visit.
-Follow local guidelines to test for the possibility of a UTI.
+- Answer Request GP visit. take a urine sample either to send or dipstick.
 Encourage lots of fluids.
-Ask GP if Marjory should temporarily stop any of her medicines, and if so for how long
+Ask GP if Marjory should take all of her medicines